 There may also be unknown risks to use of test product.
-Any risk to subjects in this clinical study will be minimized by compliance with the eligibility criteria and study procedures, clinical oversight and monitoring.
-In general, the risks with the new contact lens in development are anticipated to be similar to other marketed daily disposable soft contact lenses.
+Any risk to subjects in this clinical study will be minimized by compliance with the eligibility criteria and study procedures, clinical oversight, and monitoring.

-Refer to the IB for [REDACTED] additional information.
+Refer to the IB for additional information.